‘Common man has already started benefitting from use of renewable energy’

-Use of renewable energy (RE) has already started benefitting the common man, including farmers, who — unlike in the case of conventional sources — don’t have to pay any bills for solar pumps and solar feeders, according to Ravindra S Jagtap, Director General of Maharashtra Energy Development Agency (MEDA), Pune.
-In an interview with Omkar Gokhale, he talks about the agency’s contribution in alleviating the power woes of Maharashtra, RE-based solution for congested cities, and steps being undertaken to increase production of renewable energy in the state.
+The use of renewable energy (RE) has already started benefitting the common man, including farmers, who — unlike in the case of conventional sources — don’t have to pay any bills for solar pumps and solar feeders, according to Ravindra S Jagtap, Director General of Maharashtra Energy Development Agency (MEDA), Pune.
+In an interview with Omkar Gokhale, he talks about the agency’s contribution to alleviating the power woes of Maharashtra, RE-based solutions for congested cities, and steps being undertaken to increase the production of renewable energy in the state.
 Excerpts:

 What has been MEDA’s contribution in alleviating the power problems in Maharashtra?

 The agency has always promoted the use of various forms of renewable energy.
 It initially promoted energy from bio-waste as an alternative to wood burning.
-Solar power projects help in summer when there is higher demand for power.
-Moreover, wind energy generation projects are complementary to solar plants as the former start generating power after 2pm, when the solar power generation goes down.
+Solar power projects help in summer when there is a higher demand for power.
+Moreover, wind energy generation projects are complementary to solar plants as the former start generating power after 2 pm, when the solar power generation goes down.

 Best of Express Premium

-Common man has already started benefitting from the use of renewable energy through rooftop solar projects.
+The common man has already started benefitting from the use of renewable energy through rooftop solar projects.
 More farmers have started using solar pumps and solar feeders for which they do not need to pay any bills.
 These are of great benefit for them.
-The government and distribution companies (Discoms) are also benefiting due to reduced subsidy burden through use of solar energy.
+The government and distribution companies (Discoms) are also benefiting due to the reduced subsidy burden through the use of solar energy.
 Besides, the citizens are benefitting due to reduced energy bills as solar and wind power is cheaper than conventional power.
-They also don’t add to pollution and therefore, contribute in reducing health-care costs.
+They also don’t add to pollution and therefore, contribute in reducing healthcare costs.

 What are the solutions for congested cities with regard to renewable energy (RE)?